dshadow/static-http-server/README.md

 ## Features
 - Fast and small!
 It's only 4.39MB !!!
-- Based on Go net/http 1.17 + scratch container
+- Based on github.com/valyala/fasthttp + scratch container
 - Designed for Docker Compose and Kubernetes (but can be used in other env.)

 ### Simple usage with an example index.html